WICG/attribution-reporting-api/EVENT.md

 ```

 Specifying a URL value for `attributionsrc` within `<a>`, `<img>`, or `window.open`
-will cause the browser to initiate a `keepalive` fetch request which includes the
+will cause the browser to initiate a separate `keepalive` fetch request which includes the
 `Attribution-Reporting-Eligible` request header.

 When the `attributionsrc` attribute is present in these surfaces/APIs, both with and